Ballsnacks/Deltav-calculator/README.md

-Im sure this is stupidly complex for what it is. any optimization suggestions are HIGHLY appreciated
+I'm sure this is stupidly complex for what it is.
+Any optimization suggestions are HIGHLY appreciated
 >I'll test this on a linux machine when i get a chance, I hope it works for everyone  :)